Kings Park, Western Australia: Jacob's Ladder

-Jacob's Ladder is a set of stairs located at the end of Cliff Street, in the close proximity to Kings Park, though it is not part of the park.
+Jacob's Ladder is a set of stairs located at the top end of Cliff Street, in the close proximity to Kings Park, though it is not part of the park itself.
 It has 242 steps and leads down to Mounts Bay Road.
-The Ladder is a popular site for Perth residents to exercise, with many people using it in the mornings and on lunch breaks.
+The stairs are a popular site for Perth residents to exercise, with many people using it in the mornings and on lunch breaks.

-The staircase was closed after being damaged by a landslide during a storm on 22 March 2010, and re-opened on 21 June 2010, after repairs.

 Walks

 Law Walk

 Law Walk is Kings Park's premier urban bushland trail.
 It is a 2.5 km loop walk that begins at Rotunda Two and continues along the ridge of the limestone escarpment to Dryandra Lookout.
 A loop in the trail then leads to the Lotterywest Federation Walkway and back to the start of Law Walk, taking visitors approximately 45 minutes to complete.